heikikiisler/pomodoro/README.md

 * Let timer run past 00:00
 * Optionally compensate for overtime with the appropriate ratio

+### Code fix ideas

+* Config file with times, colors and additional preferences
+* Removing circular dependency from Timer and Controller classes

 ### Bugs

 * When time runs out, time defaults are changed and timer is started, the timer numbers will stay red.